pgjdbc/pgjdbc/CONTRIBUTING.md

     Note: the artifacts will not be visible in Maven Central before you manually release them.

-1. Navigate to [Sonatype Nexus Repository Manager](https://oss.sonatype.org/#stagingRepositories), find staging `orgpostgresql` repository there and release it
+1. Navigate to [Sonatype Nexus Repository Manager](https://oss.sonatype.org/#stagingRepositories), find staging `org.postgresql` repository there and release it

 ### Manual release procedure